GearGuiders — Workshop Manual

 1. Remove the Battery: Always start by removing the battery from the charger before performing any checks or repairs.
 This ensures safety and prevents accidental activation.

-2. Check Temperature: If the battery is cold, warm it to room temperature (around 70°F) before attempting to charge.
+2. Check Temperature: If the battery is cold, warm it to room temperature before attempting to charge.
 If it's hot, let it cool for at least 30 minutes before recharging.

-3. Inspect the Charger: Look for any signs of damage on the charger (SKU: Greenworks 29482).
+3. Inspect the Charger: Look for any signs of damage on the charger.
+The correct 80V rapid charger is Greenworks SKU 2901402 (model GCH8040) — do not substitute a 40V G-MAX charger, which uses a different platform and is not cross-compatible.
 If you notice any issues, you may need to replace the charger.

 4. Clean Connections: Use a soft cloth to clean the battery terminals and the charger contacts.
 Dirt or corrosion can impede charging.